gusajz/gusajz.github.io/_posts/2016-01-23-modified-drone-cache.md

  - docker
 ---

-Heads up! this may not be a good idea on every situation, but it is useful sometimes still.
+Heads up! this may not be a good idea on every situation, but it is still useful sometimes.

 In a [previous post]({% post_url 2016-01-23-build-cache %}) we talk about caching some directories to speed up builds.